Aliases for HOXA1 Gene

 GeneCards Summary for HOXA1 Gene

 HOXA1 (Homeobox A1) is a Protein Coding gene.
 Diseases associated with HOXA1 include Athabaskan Brainstem Dysgenesis Syndrome and Hoxa1-Related Disorders.
-Among its related pathways are Developmental Biology and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Neural Crest Differentiation.
 GO annotations related to this gene include sequence-specific DNA binding.
-An important paralog of this gene is HOXD3.
+An important paralog of this gene is HOXB1.

 UniProtKB/Swiss-Prot for HOXA1 Gene